dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 ```

 **INFORMATIVE TEXT**: Furthermore, it is our eventual goal to be able to support considering VR hands as pointer devices
 through raycasting.
-Such a future proposal will involve a way to "fork" a `IPointerTarget` from that which represents
+Such a future proposal will involve a way to create a child target within the bounds of this target
-the 3D world (i.e. the entire VR world is a target, and the point representing the hand is _within_ that target - with
+a `IPointerTarget` from that which represents the 3D world (i.e. the entire VR world is a target, and the point
-the `TargetPoint` being populated using `XrPosef` values), where calculation of points on forked targets are calculated
+representing the hand is _within_ that target - with the `TargetPoint` being populated using ``XrPosef values), where
-using raycasting from that position.
+calculation of points on those child targets are calculated using raycasting from that position.

 The functionality of these APIs are described in the XML documentation inline.